Crosstalk-mitigated microelectronic control for optically-active spins: Conclusions

-Our demonstration consists of spin sites separated by \SI{60}{\micro\meter}, limited by the 0.13\textmu m process node.
-However, it is possible to pursue higher densities at smaller process nodes by exploiting the presented crosstalk cancellation scheme.
-Considering demonstrated NV positioning accuracy of several hundreds nanometers \cite{Weng2023Heter} and a sub-micron optical modes through confocal microscopy or waveguide mode excitation \cite{bhaskar2017quantum}, \SI{1}{\micro\meter} separation should be achievable.
+Foundry microelectronics also gives access to mature silicon device libraries to realise static field tuning \cite{arai2015fourier}, electrical spin readout \cite{bourgeois2015photoelectric, gulka2021room}, photon detection, and logical electronics \cite{kim2019cmos} in the same platform.
+In combination with photonic integrated circuits, a large-scale spin-photon interfaced quantum information processor could be realised, overcoming space and energy constraints.
 The scheme presented here is also translatable to alternative quantum platforms that use microwave driving, including other colour centres in diamond \cite{castelletto2020silicon}, single spin molecules \cite{gaita2019molecular}, quantum dots \cite{lawrie2023simultaneous} or superconducting circuits \cite{mitchell2021hardware}.